 If you are unsure about pruning and you would like help with coppicing, please get in touch here.

-Similar to Hazels, Limes (Tilia) are also ready for pollarding this month.
+Similar to Hazels, Limes (Tilia) may also be pollarded this month.
 You may have seen your local Council already out doing this.

-Pollarding keeps the tree to a sensible, ‘average garden’ size and encourages strong regrowth with larger leaves, good for providing vital shade.
-In the cases of some cultivars, that regrowth is a strong red, particularly useful in the winter garden.
+Pollarding keeps the tree to a sensible, ‘average garden’ size and encourages strong regrowth with larger leaves, good for providing vital shade in the blistering heat of summer.
+In the case of some cultivars, the stem regrowth is a strong red, particularly useful in the winter garden.
 Pollarding can be a particularly good method for maintaining an otherwise large tree that would interfere with power or telephone lines.

 This technique is very similar to coppicing.
 Coppicing involves taking the plant back to a very short stout framework near to ground level.
 Pollarding involves cutting off the tree branches back to the tree’s basic framework.
 Think of it like coppicing ‘in the air’, by leaving the main stem and a shorter set of main branches.